IGVF-DACC/igvfd/docs/updating_schemas.md

 ----------------

 * Changes in calculated properties should be noted in the changelog.
+* Changes to searches, such as fuzzy vs. exact, or to embedding should not be noted in the changelog.
 * Changes to properties which are inherited or merged into other schemas, such as mixins, must be noted in the changelogs of all affected schemas.
 * New changelog entries are added at the top of the changelog.
 * Changes occurring in different PRs should be recorded as separate changelog entries.